-As we head into 2020, business is moving faster than ever.
+As we head into the new year, business is moving faster than ever.
 But too many finance teams are caught in the weeds of manual data entry, unable to keep up with the speed of the market.

 “Logging into the bank, downloading an Excel spreadsheet of the statement and manually coding it is a huge time suck,” said one controller at an ecommerce company in our 2019 State of Spend Management report.
 That controller is not alone: manual work was the #1 spend management challenge identified by finance leaders in the report.